Keeping Children Safe in Education Knowledge Check

 Understanding responsibilities

-Consisting of two sections, the knowledge check looks at the formal requirements set out in Part one of Keeping Children Safe in Education, then tests users understanding of what this means for the children and young people you work with.
+Comprising two sections, the knowledge check looks at the formal requirements set out in Part 1 of Keeping Children Safe in Education, then tests users understanding of what this means for the children and young people you work with.

 Image of screen with knowledge check on